hefox/noteAFakeTweetApp/README.txt

 All the tweets are generated via randomness.
 They will persist until local storage is cleared or the tests are run.

+The only library used is qunit. jQuery would be quite useful for cross browser and DOM manipulation but was not used as an additional challenge.

 Areas that could bw improved on with more time:
-1) animations!
+1) animationse
-2) Store each tweet as a custom class with functions to get ID, etc.
+2) Custom tweet object to have functions to retrieve selector, etc.
 3) support same tweet in two tweet listings (right now prevented due to id use)
 4) Add sorting.